-On the other hand though, we bet you did consider the cost of hiring an agency.
-And we do know there are costs and they might, but not have to be, significant.
+On the other hand, though, we bet you did consider the cost of hiring an agency.
+And we do know there are costs, and they might, but do not have to be, significant.
 Still, there is value to this money.
+How to choose a software development agency?
 The team of experienced engineers may be capable of doing things you would never imagine were possible.
 Think: going to production in 3 months.

 Summing things up, having an in-house team of developers is certainly something that is worth considering at some point.
 Still, starting off by building one is not always a good solution.
 Finding right and experienced partners can save you a lot of money, stress, and thinking.
 Just keep in mind that price is not the best criterion here.
 You need to look for partners, not contractors.
 Bear in mind, though, you need to fully trust them.
 After all, you chose them because of their experience, right?